What is Scrum?

 In the Second Part of Sprint Planning, the team determines how they will successfully deliver the identified product backlog items as part of the potentially shippable product increment.
 The team may identify specific tasks necessary to make that happen if that is one of their practices.
 The product backlog items identified for delivery and tasks if applicable make up the Sprint Backlog.

 Once the team and product owner establish the scope of the Sprint as described by the product backlog items no more items can be added to the Sprint Backlog.
 This protects the team from scope changes within that Sprint.

 The Daily Scrum is a short (usually limited to 15 minutes) discussion where the team coordinates their activities for the following day.
-The Daily Scrum is not intended to be a status reporting meeting or a problem solving discussion.
+The Daily Scrum is not intended to be a status reporting meeting or a problem-solving discussion.

-At the end of the Sprint, the entire team (including product owner) reviews the results of the sprint with stakeholders of the product.
+At the end of the Sprint, the entire team (including the product owner) reviews the results of the sprint with stakeholders of the product.
 The purpose of this discussion is to discuss, demonstrate, and potentially give the stakeholders a chance to use, the increment in order to get feedback.
 The Sprint Review is not intended to provide a status report.
 Feedback from the sprint review gets placed into the Product Backlog for future consideration.

-At the end of the Sprint following the sprint review the team (including product owner) should reflect upon how things went during the previous sprint and identify adjustments they could make going forward.
+At the end of the Sprint following the sprint review, the team (including the product owner) should reflect upon how things went during the previous sprint and identify adjustments they could make going forward.
 The result of this retrospective is at least one action item included on the following Sprint’s Sprint Backlog.

 The product backlog is an ordered list of all the possible changes that could be made to the product.
 Items on the product backlog are options, not commitments in that just because they exist on the Product Backlog does not guarantee they will be delivered.